troglobit/finit/doc/build.md

 * `--disable-inetd`: Disable the built-in inetd server.

-* `--enable-embedded`: Target finit for BusyBox getty and mdev instead of a standard Linux distribution with GNU tools and udev.

 * `--enable-rw-rootfs`: Most desktop and server systems boot with the root file stystem read-only.
 With this setting Finit will remount it as read-write early at boot so the `bootmisc.so` plugin can run.